windicss/docs/plugins/community/heropatterns.md

 ## Defaults

 The default configuration is the following.
-And it will generate alle the patterns with the default color of [heropatterns.com](https://www.heropatterns.com/)
+And it will generate all the patterns with the default color of [heropatterns.com](https://www.heropatterns.com/)

 ```js
 config = {